-Pharmacists and pharmacy technicians wanting to undertake optional training on hypertension, understanding vascular risk and behaviour change interventions can find training resources listed under training requirements in the 'What do pharmacy owners need to do to provide the service' section at cpe.org.uk/hypertension.
+Pharmacy staff wanting to undertake optional training on hypertension, understanding vascular risk and behaviour change interventions can find training resources listed under training requirements in the 'What do pharmacy owners need to do to provide the service?' section at cpe.org.uk/hypertension.